-Since you are only having a local anaesthetic, stopping smoking will have no effect on the safety of the procedure itself.
-Smoking can, however, cause cancers of the urinary tract, and can encourage existing cancers to recur or progress.
-We strongly advise patients with bladder cancer to stop smoking.
+Since you are only having a local anaesthetic, stopping smoking will have no effect on this procedure.
+Smoking can, however, cause cancers of the urinary tract and cause existing cancers to recur or progress.
+We strongly advise anyone with bladder cancer to stop smoking.
+For advice on stopping, you can: